FIFA 22 Update 2 patch notes: AI block nerfs, new Career Mode scenes, gameplay fixes

 FIFA 22 Update 2 patch notes

-The latest Title Update will soon be available for the PC (Origin/Steam) and Stadia versions of FIFA 22, and it will include the changes below.
+The latest Title Update is now available on PlayStation, Xbox, PC (Origin/Steam), and Stadia versions of FIFA 22, and it will include the changes below.

 FIFA Ultimate Team